chrisrutte/crass/readme.md

       "dbid": '<<your sheet_id>>'
     }

-Add the name of the tab in `app.js`
+Add the name of the sheet in `app.js`.
+For example:

     var sheet = 'customers'